Back to blog

 Server-side rendering (SSR) with Angular Universal

-Using GraphQL API for efficient data fetching
+Using the GraphQL API for efficient data fetching

 Dynamic content management strategies